rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-07-07-brazilian-team.md

 Because we are both relatively new to Vancouver, it was difficult to find a teammate here.
 So we used the RGSoC google groups to search for teammates and there was where we met each other.
 We went to a coffee shop and discussed about our application and we soon got along, especially because we both have cats =).

-Thanks, RGSoc organizers for providing these mediums for us to find a teammate :)
+Thanks, RGSoC organizers for providing these mediums for us to find a teammate :)

 ### How is work going?